monitoringartist/zabbix-docker-monitoring/README.md

 Zabbix Docker Monitoring - beta version
 ========================================

 This is beta version.
-I've started it, because Zabbix doesn't support container monitoring.
 Project is developed with Zabbix 2.4 and Docker 1.4.
 It should works also with another Zabbix/Docker versions.
 Please feel free to test and provide feedback.
+Systemd and LXC execution driver is also supported.

 Build
 =====